 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 The best Easter movies

-Easter Sunday is going to be a little different this year with churches closed and families staying at home.
-But, that makes for the perfect opportunity to cozy up on the couch and have a movie marathon.
+Easter Sunday may be quiet this year with churches closed and families staying at home, but that doesn’t mean you can’t have a small celebration with those you live with.
+This could be a perfect opportunity to cozy up on the couch and have a movie marathon.
 Take a look at our Easter movie picks from some inspiration.
 Bonus, the Easter Bunny probably brought you candy and sweets that you can use for movie snacks.
-If none of these spark your interest, try these movies from your childhood that your kids will love.
+If none of these Easter movies spark your interest, try these movies from your childhood that your kids will love.

 Here Comes Peter Cottontail

 Here Comes Peter Cottontail is a classic stop motion animated television special that everyone needs to have on their list of the best Easter movies.
 The short film is based on the 1957 novel The Easter Bunny That Overslept by Priscilla and Otto Friedrich.
 It follows the tale of Peter Cottontail after he was appointed Chief Easter Bunny and ends up running into issues with an evil rabbit villain.
 Here are some other books that are now hit movies.

 This 1965 epic film follows the story of Jesus of Nazareth from the nativity through to his death.
 The Greatest Story Ever Told is directed by George Stevens and Max von Sydow stars as Jesus.
 While the movie is rated G, it’s quite long at four hours and twenty minutes so it’s probably better to let the kids sit this one out.
 These are the most iconic movies set in every state.